davidbrewer/xmonad-ubuntu-conf/README.md

 Ubuntu's packages do not include any icon for xmonad when showing it in the login screen.
 This means its icon defaults to a plain white circle.
 But, no worries...
 I've got you covered.
 Just copy the custom xmonadbadge into the appropriate location for a nice consistent login experience.

     sudo cp ~/.xmonad/images/custom_xmonad_badge.png /usr/share/unity-greeter

+### Make Gnome 2-based components less ugly ###

+If you don't give Gnome some hints about how it should look, anything still based on Gnome 2 is going to be styled using Gnome 2 defaults -- that is to say, ugly.
+I've provided a configuration file which makes some configuration changes that make things look better, at least if you like dark styling.
+If you have already tweaked your .gtkrc-2.0 file or otherwise prefer not to replace this file, you can skip these steps.
+Everything should still be functional.

+    mv ~/.gtkrc-2.0 ~/gtkrc-2.0.original
+    ln -s .xmonad/.gtkrc-2.0 ~/.gtkrc-2.0

 Configuration
 -------------